Aliases for U2AF1 Gene

 GeneCards Summary for U2AF1 Gene

 U2AF1 (U2 Small Nuclear RNA Auxiliary Factor 1) is a Protein Coding gene.
-Diseases associated with U2AF1 include Myelodysplastic Syndrome and Bone Marrow Cancer.
-Among its related pathways are Gene Expression and Transport of Mature Transcript to Cytoplasm.
+Diseases associated with U2AF1 include Myelodysplastic Syndrome and Myeloid Leukemia.
+Among its related pathways are Cleavage of Growing Transcript in the Termination Region and Transport of Mature Transcript to Cytoplasm.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is U2AF1L5.

 UniProtKB/Swiss-Prot Summary for U2AF1 Gene

 Plays a critical role in both constitutive and enhancer-dependent splicing by mediating protein-protein interactions and protein-RNA interactions required for accurate 3'-splice site selection.
 Recruits U2 snRNP to the branch point.
 Directly mediates interactions between U2AF2 and proteins bound to the enhancers and thus may function as a bridge between U2AF2 and the enhancer complex to recruit it to the adjacent intron.